Dusste/relmact/README.md

 #### How to build your Elm app ?

 You can build your Elm app however you like (just make sure you've checked `disclaimer` section), since data passed from React is send to Elm app via ports, you can pass it as object, array, string or anything that can be passed via ports in Elm, you need to make sure you are decodening value passed from JS.

-- Example of things you would need in your Elm app:
+- Example piece of code you would need in your Elm app:

 ```elm
 port onContractChange : (Decode.Value -> msg) -> Sub msg